 1. Do you have the right culture?

 Conversely, if your organization handles change with reluctance and aversion and if it tends to have difficulty seeing beyond simple price differences, you may have a challenge.
 Corrugated pallets are price competitive to heat treated pallets and custom sized pallets, but if you are buying used or refurbished wood pallets, corrugated pallets will likely be a more expensive short term investment.
-That’s why understanding and communicating the long-term benefits of corrugated pallet use is critical but only if those benefits are valued by your organization.
+That’s why understanding and communicating the long-term benefits of cardboard pallet use is critical but only if those benefits are valued by your organization.
 Which brings us back to culture.

 For example, in a case study published by ChangethePallet.org, IKEA wanted to reduce carbon emissions by 20% and transportation costs by 10% so they switched to corrugated pallets throughout their global supply chain, including their suppliers.
-They made investments to adapt their infrastructure - pallet shelves, forklift trucks, new handling and storage solutions for store racking, packaging lines, and training personnel to correctly handle corrugated pallets - all in an effort to guarantee the success of this initiative.
+They made investments to adapt their infrastructure - pallet shelves, forklift trucks, new handling and storage solutions for store racking, packaging lines, and training personnel to correctly handle cardboard pallets - all in an effort to guarantee the success of this initiative.
 Your operation may or may not require all of these efforts but every operation requires some of them.
 Will your organization’s culture allow for change?

 Okay, let’s assume that your culture is supportive of change.
 What’s next?